RIA03B/ForeCast-Project/README.md

 **Then** the weather for that city will display how it feels like,  the wind, humidity, description of the weather, cloudiness, pressure, and wind speed.

-### Requirment 101:The weather for the next seven days
+### Requirment 101:The weather for a city in a different country

 #### Senario